buiducanh/behavioral-cloning/README.md

 I also use the left and right camera images and apply a correction factor to help the model recover from the curb.

 After the collection and augmentation process, I had 32140 number of data points.
-I then preprocessed this data by halving the width of the images, in order to reduce the input space.
+I then preprocessed this data by halving the width of the images, in order to reduce the input space, note that I also add this resize step to `drive.py` to input correct data into the model.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.